oumad/FooocusPlus/readme.md

 Note that the download is **automatic** - you do not need to do anything if the internet connection is okay.
 However, you can download them manually if you (or move them from somewhere else) have your own preparation.

-## UI Access and Authentication
-In addition to running on localhost, Fooocus can also expose its UI in two ways:
-* Local UI listener: use `--listen` (specify port e.g. with `--port 8888`).
-* API access: use `--share` (registers an endpoint at `.gradio.live`).

-In both ways the access is unauthenticated by default.
-You can add basic authentication by creating a file called `auth.json` in the main directory, which contains a list of JSON objects with the keys `user` and `pass` (see example in [auth-example.json](./auth-example.json)).

 ## List of "Hidden" Tricks
 <a name="tech_list"></a>